practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 dependencies, notifications, and adjustments.
-Taken together, these rough categorizations do a good job of identifying the kinds of connections that exist between objects, and that makes it easier to develop a more nuanced view of how they communicate with one another.
-Let's start learning how to spot them!
+Taken together, these rough categorizations do a good job of identifying the kinds of connections that exist between objects, and that makes it easier to develop a more nuanced view of how they communicate with each other.

-**EXPLICITLY MENTION NEWMAN**
+The specific examples in this article are based on code from [Newman][newman] (my experimental email-based microframework), but the general concepts that we'll discuss are relevant to all object-oriented software.
+If your keep your own projects in the back of your mind as you read on, you'll easily find similarities between Newman's design challenges and your own.

 ## Dependencies

 > Services that the object requires from its peers so it can perform its
 > responsibilities.
 The object cannot function without these services.
 It should
-> not be possible to create the object without them -- GOOS (52)
+> not be possible to create the object without them -- GOOS (pg.
+52)

 Whether they are internal or external, dependency relationships need to be carefully managed in order to prevent brittleness.
-Alistair Cockburn's [ports and adapters][ports-and-adapters] pattern provides one way of dealing with this problem: define interfaces in the application's domain language that covers slices of functionality (ports), and then build implementation-specific objects that implement those interfaces (adapters).
+Alistair Cockburn's [ports and adapters][ports-and-adapters] pattern provides one way of dealing with this problem: define abstract *ports* in the application's domain language that covers slices of functionality, and then build implementation-specific *adapters* with compatible interfaces.
 This allows dependencies to be reasoned about at a higher level of abstraction, and makes it so that systems can be easily changed.

 We applied this pattern (albeit without recognizing it by name) when thinking through how Newman should handle its email dependency.
 We knew from the outset